lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 # Introduction

 Small message sizes are very important for reducing energy consumption, latency, and time to completion in constrained radio network such as Low-Power Personal Area Networks (LPPANs) and Low-Power Wide Area Networks (LPWANs).
 Constrained radio networks are not only characterized by very small frame sizes on the order of tens of bytes transmitted a few times per day at ultra-low speeds, but also high latency, and severe duty cycles constraints.
 Some constrained radio networks are also multi-hop where the already small frame sizes are additionally reduced for each additional hop.
 Too large payload sizes can easily lead to unacceptable completion times due to fragmentation into a large number of frames and long waiting times between frames can be sent (or resent in the case of transmission errors).
 In constrained radio networks, the processing energy costs are typically almost negligible compared to the energy costs for radio and the energy costs for sensor measurement.
 Keeping the number of bytes or frames low is also essential for low latency and time to completion as well as efficient use of spectrum to support a large number of devices.
-For an overview of LPWANs and their limitations, see {{RFC8376}}.
+For an overview of LPWANs and their limitations, see {{RFC8376}} and {{I-D.ietf-lake-reqs}}.

 To reduce overhead, processing, and energy consumption in constrained radio networks, IETF has created several working groups and technologies for constrained networks, e.g., (here technologies in parenthesis when the name is different from the working group): 6lo, 6LoWPAN, 6TiSCH, ACE, CBOR, CoRE (CoAP, OSCORE), COSE, LAKE (EDHOC), LPWAN (SCHC), ROLL (RPL), and TLS (cTLS).
 Compact formats and protocol have also been suggested as a way to decrease the energy consumption of Internet Applications and Systems in general {{E-impact}}.